Atish03/go_podwiz/README.md

 `path` is path of a directory with Dockerfile and a pod.yaml file (see [chall-1](https://github.com/Atish03/podwiz/tree/main/chall-1))

-`imgName` name of the image to be used for shell (If image is not found, image is built using the Dockerfile in `path`(**Make sure that the shell is pointing to the same docker-daemon as that of k8s**))
+`imgName` name of the image to be used for shell (If image is not found, image is built using the Dockerfile in `path`)

 `timeToKill` is the amount of time (secs) after which you want to delete the shell